 Recruiting is a key part of every business and many companies partner with recruitment agencies to satisfy their hiring needs.
-This article will share some practical guidance on how to work with a recruitment agency, how these agencies work, how they differ from other forms of recruitment and what you should be aware of when working with one.
+This article will share some practical guidance on how to work with the right recruitment agency for your business, how these agencies work, how they differ from other forms of recruitment and what you should be aware of when working with one.

 What does the recruitment process look like?

-Recruitment agencies usually approach companies who have advertised they are looking to fill a role but your company can also reach out to recruitment agencies beforehand in order to receive their input on the recruitment process.
-When a company has chosen to work with a recruitment agency they will enter into a terms of business agreement which will define for example the conditions of a successful placement of a candidate by the employment agency and the resulting agency fee.
+Recruitment agencies usually approach companies who have advertised that they are looking to fill a role but your company can also reach out to recruitment agencies beforehand in order to receive their input on the recruitment process.
+Recruitment agencies might have testimonials from clients and candidates which you can filter through.
+When a company has chosen to work with a recruitment agency they will enter into a terms of business agreement which will define for example the conditions of a successful placement of a suitable candidate by the employment agency and the resulting agency fee.
 The fee can either be fixed or a percentage of the candidates salary.

-After agreeing on the terms, the recruiter will then head hunt candidates who are likely to be a good fit for the role.
+After agreeing on the terms, the recruiter will learn about your hiring process and then head hunt candidates who are likely to be a good fit for the role.
 These candidates can be sourced from the recruiters network or via outbound techniques on professional social networks such as LinkedIn.
-Once the recruiter has identified candidates, they will be put forward to the employer who will assess their suitability for the role.
+The recruitment consultant might also help advertise the role on job boards to source more candidates.
+Once the recruiter has identified quality candidates, they will be put forward to the employer who will assess their suitability for the role.
 If they are happy with the candidates they can then invite them to enrol in an interview process.
 Finally, if the interview process is successful they can make a job offer.

-Recruiters will accompany the candidates during this process and act as an intermediary between the candidate and the employer.
-This often involves helping the candidate prepare for interviews, share the employer's feedback and help the candidate understand where to look in their employment contract if and when they are made an offer.
+Recruitment companies will accompany the candidates during this process and act as an intermediary between the candidate and the employer.
+This often involves helping the candidate prepare for interviews, sharing the employer's feedback and helping the candidate understand where to look in their employment contract if and when they are made an offer.
 A candidate can then start working after serving their notice period with their previous employer and the recruitment agency will usually receive their referral fee in full if the placed candidate stays with the employer longer than a certain duration.
+Recruiters might also stay in touch with candidates after they have started their new jobs to determine if the role meets their expectations or not

 How to choose a recruitment agency

-There are many recruitment agencies in the market and each one will have their own specialisation and geographic focus.
-For example, some recruitment agencies specialise in sourcing IT and scientific candidates whereas others support short-term staffing needs.
+There are different types of recruitment agencies in the market and each one will have their own specialisation and geographic focus.
+For example, some recruitment firms specialise in sourcing IT and scientific candidates and might focus on specific job roles or skill sets whereas other recruitment businesses might simply provide support short-term staffing needs.
 Some agencies will only cover certain cities and regions.
 Each employment agency will provide varying levels of input in the recruitment process to help you define your recruitment strategy.

-Regardless of which recruitment agency meets your focus, it is important to choose an agency which understands your specific recruitment needs and the culture of your organisation in order to increase their chances of sourcing candidates who are a good fit.
+Regardless of which recruitment agency meets your focus, it is important to choose an agency which understands your specific recruitment needs and the culture of your organisation in order to increase their chances of sourcing the best candidates who are a good fit.
 It is also important to choose a recruitment agency which can satisfy your long term hiring requirements, in particular if you are growing quickly.
-Recruitment agencies sometimes partner with other agencies when there are too many candidates to place at the same time which is why you should ask the agency upfront if they will do this or not and who they work with in these situations.
+Recruitment agencies sometimes partner with other agencies when there are too many vacancies to fill in at the same time which is why you should ask the agency upfront if they will do this or not and who they work with in these situations.

 Contract recruitment or permanent recruitment